 Phishing is a common attack vector used by today’s threat operators against enterprises of all sizes.
 From small to medium businesses to multinational corporations, targets selected vary greatly, leaving no company free from threat.

-While some phishing messages simply waste time, other can be far more dangerous.
-When expertly designed, they have the capacity to con recipients into parting with sensitive information about a company or themselves, or to fool them into revealing important credentials that allow access to private accounts.
+While some phishing messages simply waste time, others can be far more dangerous.
+When expertly designed, they have the capacity to con recipients into parting with sensitive information about a company or themselves or to fool them into revealing important credentials that allow access to private accounts.
 In the worst-case scenario, phishing attacks deploy harmful software onto company devices, causing a wide range of negative impacts.

 Malicious payloads can steal or encrypt a company’s key data files or spy on staff processes, logging online activity before reporting it to cybercriminals.
 They can even allow attackers to assume control of company devices and networks, locking executives and even admins out of all areas they were previously granted access to.